 ICOM will allow the student to re-enroll in the next class or classes in the same program, with the same enrollment status, number of credits, and academic standing as when the student was last in attendance.
 Students may be subject to the degree requirements in effect at the time of readmission.
 The student may also request a later date of admission or, if unusual circumstances require it, the institution may admit the student at a later date.
 If the school determines that the student is not prepared to resume the program where he or she left off, the school must make reasonable efforts at no extra cost to the student to enable the student to resume and complete the program.
 Such reasonable efforts include, but are not limited to, providing a refresher course and allowing the student to retake a pretest, as long as they do not place an undue hardship on the school.
-If reasonable efforts are unsuccessful or the school is not required to readmit the student.
+If reasonable efforts are unsuccessful or the school determines that there are no reasonable efforts that the school can take, the school is not required to readmit the student.